TipperScout/Planet-Gen-Devlog/README.md

 10/1/25
   V1.4.5b -- Added Uranus, Jupiter, and Neptune, and also added Pluto's largest moon Charon.
   V1.4.5c -- Added Makemake and Ceres.
+  V1.4.5d -- Patched the glitch where deserts would effect the temp of land outside the desert range.
 ~~~